camachocerezoluisangel-web/Bolivia-shop/README.md

 # Bolivia-shop

-A web where you can sign up and sell your products Html, Css, and Js sources
+A simple web app where users can see products and add them to a cart.

+## Tech stack
+- HTML
+- CSS
+- JavaScript

+## Author
-Luis Angel Camacho Cerezo
+Luis Ángel Camacho Cerezo

+## Start date
 10/12/2025